apache/logging-log4net/CONTRIBUTING.md

 ### Pull requests

 Pull requests are typically a set of commits.
-As with commit messages, a pull request should have a one liner summary and a longer description explaining what the pull request is about, what it improves and how it improves.
-If possible, it is good to back it up with background information and considerations that the author had thought about but decided to do implement otherwise.
+As with commit messages, a pull request should have a one liner summary and a longer description explaining what the pull request is about, what it improves and how it does so.
+If possible, back it up with background information and considerations that the author had thought about but decided to implement otherwise.

 Please note that pull requests are built and tested automatically by our continuous deployment pipe line.
 All pull request builds are listed [here](https://builds.apache.org/job/logging-log4net/view/change-requests/).